Natural Laxative Foods: Compare with drug store laxatives!

 People with constipation disorder look for easier options.
 They buy over-the-counter laxatives for faster relief.

-These laxative fiber supplements are produced in tablets and liquid agents.
+These laxative fiber supplements are produced in tablet and liquid forms.
 But the question arises.
 Is it a wise thing to do?

-Laxatives over the counter do help in treating constipation.
+Over-the-counter laxatives over the counter do help in treating constipation.
 Yes, it works.
 But it comes with its associated high risks.
-Overdose, over usage, and continuous usage of laxatives make you additive to laxatives.
+Overdose, overusage, and continuous usage of laxatives make you addicted to laxatives.
 This is not good for your health.
 Laxatives’ side effects can end you with serious health problems.

 There are many types of laxatives you can buy over the counter (2).
 That is:-